Anurooppatidar/SpringBoot_Project_-HKCS/README.md

 # SpringBootCrudExample

-A RESTful CRUD API built with **Spring Boot 3.4.1** and **MongoDB**, demonstrating a clean, layered architecture (Controller → Service → Repository) with proper exception handling and unit tests.
+A RESTful CRUD API built with Spring Boot 3.4.1 and MongoDB, demonstrating a clean, layered architecture (Controller → Service → Repository) with proper exception handling and unit tests.

 ## Tech Stack